Text vs Video Therapy: Which Is Right for You?

 Platforms Offering Both Messaging and Video

-- BetterHelp – Messaging, chat, phone, and video all included
+- BetterHelp – Messaging, chat, phone, and video all included, often with live sessions built in

-- Talkspace – Different plans with messaging and/or video
+- Talkspace – Different plans with messaging and/or video, and some therapy sessions combine messaging with video at a lower cost than booking separate traditional appointments

 - Online-Therapy.com – CBT program with multiple communication options